Most Common OSHA Violations in New York City

 - Using ladders that are damaged or not rated for the required load capacity.

-- Failure to secure ladders or using them on unstable surfaces.
+- Failure to secure ladders or use them on unstable surfaces.

 - Using ladders inappropriately, such as standing on the top rung.